 The standard API is further divided in two classes: the Lua API and the C/C++ API.
 The C/C++ API is used primarily for initialization of the library and for low-level construction of LuaCOM objects.
 It is declared in the header file luacomh.
 The Lua API permits Lua programs to access all the functionality of LuaCOM.
 It is implemented as a set of functions inside a global table named luacom; hereafter these functions will be called LuaCOM methods.
 This table is created and populated when the C/C++ API function luacom_open is called.
-Notice that the extended API lies in a different table, called luacomE.
 Below there is summary of the LuaCOM API.
 Detailed information on these methods is available in chapter 6.